 Our business relies on cash flows from operating activities as well as cash on hand as our primary sources of liquidity.
-We currently expect to finance company operations, store growth and remodels with existing cash on hand, marketable securities and cash flows from operations.
+We currently expect to finance company operations, store growth and remodels, and all of our planned capital expenditures with existing cash on hand, marketable securities and cash flows from operations.